pism/pism/doc/sphinx/pism_forcing.rst

 The variable :var:`precipitation` does not evolve over time because it is part of the SeaRISE-Greenland data and is read in from the input file.

-The other two variables were used to create figure :ref:`fig-pddseries`, which shows the time-series of the accumulation rate (top graph) and the air temperature (bottom graph) with the map view of the surface elevation on the left.
+The other two variables were used to create figure :numref:`fig-pddseries`, which shows the time-series of the accumulation rate (top graph) and the air temperature (bottom graph) with the map view of the surface elevation on the left.

 Here are two things to notice: